 The Netherlands is an export-oriented economy and derives more than two-thirds of its GDP from the merchandise trade.
 Main exports are: machinery and transport equipment (28 percent of total exports), mineral fuels (23 percent), food (11 percent), clothing and footwear (10 percent) and pharmaceuticals (5 percent).
 Netherlands main imports are: fuel (29 percent of total imports), machinery (26 percent) and food and live animals (8.6 percent).
 Main trading partners are Germany (24 percent of total exports and 17 percent of imports) and Belgium (12 percent of exports and 10 percent imports).
 Others include: China, France, United Kingdom and United States.
 This page provides the latest reported value for - Netherlands Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Netherlands Balance of Trade - actual data, historical chart and calendar of releases - was last updated on May of 2018.
+Netherlands Balance of Trade - actual data, historical chart and calendar of releases - was last updated on July of 2018.